est31/mimas/README.md

 #### Compiling with stable Rust

-Released versions of Mehlon will be able to compile on stable Rust.
-Here, the currently latest stable version of Rust will be targeted.

-The git version of Mehlon however uses one feature from Rust nightly: [cargo profile dependencies](https://github.com/rust-lang/rust/issues/48683).
-This feature is used to enable a better edit-compile-run cycle, as the git version is targeted at development.
-Thus, on git, per default, the nightly channel of Rust is required.
+Mehlon only requires stabilized Rust features, but currently requires 1.41 which hasn't been released yet.
+For the time being, I suggest using nightly, then beta once 1.41 moves there, and finally stable (on Jan 30, 2020).

-However, if you want to compile mehlon on stable Rust, you can easily edit `Cargo.toml` to compile it yourself.
+If you still want to compile mehlon on stable Rust, you can easily edit `Cargo.toml` to compile it yourself.

 ### License